zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 Your first citizen: the greeter
 -------------------------------

-Now that you’ve mastered the basics of Ethereum, let’s move into your first serious contract.
+Now that you’ve mastered the basics of Expanse, let’s move into your first serious contract.
 The Frontier is a big open territory and sometimes you might feel lonely, so our first order of business will be to create a little automatic companion to greet you whenever you feel